ashismo/ashismo.github.com/_posts/spring/2015-05-22-Important-Concepts-of-the-Spring-Framework.md

 ### What is Spring?

-Spring id an open source development framework for Enterprise Java.
+Spring is an open source development framework for Enterprise Java.
 The core feature of the Spring framework can be used in developing any java application.
 The core modules of the Spring framework are

  * **Spring Context:** For Dependency Injection (DI)
  * **Spring DAO:** For database operation using DAO pattern